masurp/specr/README.md

     moral contagion in online social networks. *Nature Human Behaviour.*
     <https://doi.org/10.1038/s41562-021-01133-5>

+-   Cantone, G. G., & Tomaselli, V. (2023).
+Theory and methods of the
+    multiverse: an application for panel-based models. *Quality & Quantity*, 1-34.

 -   Cosme, D., & Lopez, R. B. (2023).
 Neural indicators of food cue reactivity, regulation, and valuation and their associations with body composition and daily eating behavior.
 Social Cognitive and